Pomax/are-we-flying/docs/index.md

    * A dedicated function for updating the marker, which right now means
    * updating the CSS variables we're using to show our plane and shadow.
    */
-  updateMarker(css, flightData) {
+  updateMarker(css, { heading, lift }) {
-    // Point the plane in the right direction: const heading = flightData.PLANE_HEADING_DEGREES_MAGNETIC;
+    // Point the plane in the right direction: css.setProperty(`--heading`, heading);
-    css.setProperty(`--heading`, heading);

     // And then also place the plane itself higher than
-    // its shadown on the ground, if we're in the air: const cg = flightData.STATIC_CG_TO_GROUND;
+    // its shadown on the ground, if we're in the air: css.setProperty(`--altitude`, max(lift, 0));
-    const paag = flightData.PLANE_ALT_ABOVE_GROUND;
-    css.setProperty(`--altitude`, Math.max(paag - cg, 0));
   }
 }
 ```

-And through the magic of "the O.G. web stack" we suddenly have a visualization that shows our plane somewhere in the air, and its shadow on the ground:
+And through the magic of "the original web stack" we suddenly have a visualization that shows our plane somewhere in the air, and its shadow on the ground:

 ![A basic map with plane icon](./images/page/basic-map.png)

 Nice!

-...

-...I mean...
-I guess it's nicer than not having a plane on the map, but this doesn't really tell us much, does it?
+That is to say, it's nicer than not having a plane on the map, but this doesn't really tell us much, does it?
 How high are we flying?
 What's our airspeed?
 Which heading are we flying, exactly?
 I think we're going to need some more HTML.
 And some SVG.
 And probably some CSS variables.
 And a smattering of JS.

 ### Improving our visualization